Jonah's attitude problem

 Our missionary God is more than a tribal deity

 Some Christians view religion as something exclusively cultural.
 "We have our religion; they have theirs," they say.
 They think the various religions have evolved to fit different cultures.
-Such a feeling isn't something new that was born out of 21st-century pluralistic tolerance.
-Throughout Old Testament times, many Israelites felt that Yahweh belonged to Israel in a special way.
+Such a feeling isn't something new born out of 21st-century pluralistic tolerance.
+Throughout Old Testament times, many Israelites felt that Yahweh especially belonged to Israel.
 The Holy Spirit is using Jonah's story to refute that belief.

 The fish swallowed Jonah even as the grateful sailors sacrificed to Yahweh.
 What a dramatic picture!
 The pagan sailors who had not known Yahweh gratefully acknowledged their deliverance by Him.
 At that same time, Jonah, who had believed in God all along, sank below the waves, apparently going to his death.